jefffhaynes/BinarySerializer/README.md

     ...

-Note that we're using properties and fields interchangeably.
-Both are treated as the same by the serializer.
+Note that we're using properties and fields interchangeably; both are treated the same by the serializer.

 ## Binding ##

-The most powerful feature of BinarySerializer is the ability to bind attributes of fields to other fields in the object graph.
-Using the various attributes, this approach can allow for interop with complex formats and protocols.
+The most powerful feature of BinarySerializer is the ability to bind attributes to other fields in the object graph.
+Using the available attributes, this approach can allow for interop with complex formats and protocols.
 One of the simplest examples of this is field length binding.

     public class MyBoundClass
     {